LDMX-Software/fire/README.md

 Besides this core functionality of processors looking at data event-by-event, there are optional helpers that allow processors to log through boost logging and access "conditions" through a centrally-controlled system.

 ## Features
-- Dynamic run-time facotyr: loading of libraries containing processors and creation of registered processors using their full C++ class name
+- Dynamic run-time loading of libraries containing processors and creation of registered processors using their full C++ class name: fire::factory::Factory
-- Header for event-wide information
+- Header for event-wide information: fire::EventHeader
-- Header for run-wide information
+- Header for run-wide information: fire::RunHeader
-- Simple serialization of user-defined classes allowing for quick h5py-based analyses
+- Simple serialization of user-defined classes allowing for quick h5py-based analyses: fire::h5
-- Run-time configuration via a python script
+- Run-time configuration via a python script: fire::config
+- Drop/Keep Rules: Regex-based rules for copying data from input file to output file or choosing to _not_ save data created during processing: fire::Event
+- Veto: Voting system for processors to decide if an entire event should be saved into the output file : fire::StorageControl
+- Logging through Boost : fire::logging
+- Interface to a conditions system for support data : fire::Conditions
 - Modern CMake infrasture enabling simple `find_package(fire)` syntax
-- Drop/Keep Rules: Regex-based rules for copying data from input file to output file or choosing to _not_ save data created during processing
-- Veto: Voting system for processors to decide if an entire event should be saved into the output file
-- Logging through Boost
-- Interface to a conditions system for support data

 ## Dependencies